The best snorkeling spots in the world (2025 update)

 Easiest access: South America

-Best time to go: November to May
+Best time to go: November–May

-Places to stay: Isamar Hotel, Galapagos Casa Playa Mann
+Places to stay: Isamar Hotel, Galápagos Casa Playa Mann

-Devil’s Crown, Galapagos Islands
+Devil’s Crown, Galápagos Islands

 Silfra Fissure, Iceland

-Easiest access: Europe, USA, Canada
+Easiest access: Europe, USA and Canada

-Best time to go: year-round
+Best time to go: Year-round

 Places to stay: Basalt Hotel, Austurey Cottages